betaveros/gridderface/README.md

 - <kbd>H</kbd><kbd>J</kbd><kbd>K</kbd><kbd>L</kbd> or shift-arrow keys will change one of the grid dimensions.
 - <kbd>+-</kbd> will change both grid dimensions together.
 - <kbd>[]{}</kbd> will change the number of rows or columns in the displayed grid.
+- (experimental feature) <kbd>&lt;&gt;</kbd> will change the *excess*, making the cells smaller or larger than the grid lines that define them.
+You can use this to hack puzzles in hexagonal or irregular grids.

 Typing a number will make all of these keys adjust the grid by (exponentially) larger increments; typing <kbd>\`</kbd> (backquote) followed by a number will make the adjustments change by (exponentially) smaller increments.
 The exponential increment is displayed in the status bar as `(M2^<number>)`.